AJigsawnHalo/Aklatan/README.md

 *   Make it easier to setup for multiple computers.

 ## Install
-These instructions are for how Aklatan is currently setup.
 1. Download the binary file from the [releases page](https://github.com/AJigsawnHalo/Aklatan/releases) with everything included or you can build it yourself.

-2. For Aklatan to work, you would need to have a sqlite database named `aklatan.db` located in `~/.local/share`.
-This would be changed in the future to allow you to setup a database yourself.
-   *  There's a pre-made database included in the release.
-Just copy the `aklatan.db` file to your `~/.local/share` folder.

-3. Run the program using the following.
+2. Run the program using the following.
    *  Open a terminal and go to the folder where the Aklatan binary is located.
    *  Run using `./Aklatan`.